-In most cases the fistula occurs thought the dome of the bladder (~ 60%).
+In most cases, the fistula occurs thought the dome of the bladder (~ 60%).
 The posterior wall (~ 30%) and trigone (~ 10%) are less frequent sites 2.
-A colovesical fistulas and its cause can be visualised in a number of ways, although the fistulous tract itself is often difficult to demonstrated.
+Colovesical fistulas and its cause can be characterised in a number of ways, although the fistulous tract itself is often difficult to demonstrate.

 A contrast enema is most likely to show the actual fistula, although this still occurs in a minority of cases.
 The underlying cause will be demonstrated, with relevant findings to the diagnosis (e.g. diverticula, stenosing mass lesion, changes of Crohn's disease).